-All WATERSHEDS Logging roads / Landings N/A Description of Treatments Timing c.
+All WATERSHEDS Logging roads / Landings N/A Description of Treatments Timing ļ Protection Measures c.
 923.5[943.5, 963.5](i): treatments to prevent significant discharge where features cannot be hydrologically disconnected.
-N/A Primary mechanisms for decreasing hydrologic connectivity are: (1) installation of a "disconnecting" drainage facility or structure close to the watercourse crossing; (2) increasing the frequency of ditch drain (relief) culvert spacing for roads with inside ditches; (3) converting crowned or insloped roads with inside ditches to outsloped roads with rolling dips; Prior to a significant rain event that may cause overland flow.
+N/A Primary mechanisms for decreasing hydrologic connectivity are: (1) installation of a "disconnecting" drainage facility or structure close to the watercourse crossing; (2) increasing the frequency of ditch drain (relief) culvert spacing for roads with inside ditches; (3) converting crowned or insleped roads with inside ditches to outsleped roads with relling dips; (4) removing or breaching outside berms on crowned or outsleped roads to facilitate effective drainage; (5) applying treatments to dissipate energy, disperse flows, and minimize erosion at road drainage outlets not connected to watercourses; (6) avoiding concentration of flows onto unstable areas.
+In particular, the distance between a watercourse crossing and the first upslope adequately functioning and sized road drainage facility or structure is of high importance because this distance has a large influence on the volume of water and sediment delivered to a watercourse.
+Prior to a significant rain event that may cause overland flow.
 Prior to the Extended Wet Weather Period, Octobe 15th and/or defined Winter Period, November 15th.
-See also Winter Period Operating Plan Item 23 below for (4) removing or breaching outside berms on crowned or outsloped roads to facilitate effective drainage; (5) applying treatments to dissipate energy, disperse flows, and minimize erosion at road drainage outlets not connected to watercourses; (6) avoiding concentration of flows onto unstable areas.
-In particular, the distance between a watercourse crossing and the first upslope adequately functioning and sized road drainage facility or structure is of high importance because this distance has a large influence on the volume of water and sediment delivered to a watercourse. operations in the EWWP. d.
-923.5[943.5, 963.5](I) & (m): treatments for sidecast or fill; cuts and fills associated w/ approaches to watercourse crossings; bare areas w/in WLPZ.
+See also Winter Perio Operating Plan Item 23 below for operations in the EWWP. d.923.5[943.5, 963.5](l) & (m): treatments for sidecast or fill; cuts and fills associated w/ approaches to watercourse crossings; bare areas w/in W1PZ.
 N/A Soil stabilization measures Treatment of the traveled surface of logging roads within the WLPZ may be by one or more of the following methods: Rocking, chip sealing, paving.
 Compacting and draining with water breaks.
 Compacting and draining with outsloping and rolling dips.
 Insloping with ditch drain.
 Crowning with ditch drains.
 Mulching outer half of drainage facilities.
 Treatment for soil stabilization as discussed in this item shall be with straw mulch or other appropriate material (logging slash, brush, etc.).
 To ensure the protection of beneficial uses of water and riparian function, mulch shall be applied to a minimum depth of two inches for adequate rainfall dissipation.
-The Plan Submitter shall be responsible for supplying all stabilization materials and the LTO shall be responsible for application.
-The areas of application are described below.
+The Plan Submitter shall be responsible for supplying all stabilization are described below.
 See "c." above.